h0ssimo/h0ssimo.github.io/_drafts/articles/hossimo-s-special-how-to-expand-your-business-as-a-3d-artist-using-social-media.md

 See, what's important is to _decide_ \[correctly, or as you desire\] when you have to choose between paths in your career.
 You can also choose not to decide, but that has it's own price, too; so evaluate everything.

-There's another great factor when it comes to moving something forward, which is stability.
-You need to take care of your online presence on a daily schedule.
+There's another great factor when it comes to moving something forward, which is _stability_.
+You need to take care of your _online presence_ on a daily and weekly schedule.
 Not all the time of course, but based on a _schedule_.

 These are **_-schedule and stability-_** the things that actually move your _campaign_ forward.
 So first have a _schedule_, and then _stabilize_ your daily routines.
 Build good habits.
 And of course have some tolerance percentage over your time management based on your personal lifestyle.